DN-Bootcamp/DN-Basic-Web-Framework-TS/README.md

 `npm install`

+The project dependencies may need to be updated at the time of install - [npm-update](https://docs.npmjs.com/cli/v10/commands/npm-update)

 More information on NPM - [Intro to NPM package Manager](https://nodejs.dev/en/learn/an-introduction-to-the-npm-package-manager/)

 We advise that you use `Git` to clone this github repository.
 Alternativly you can download this repo as a `.zip` file through github.